CKA Certification Study Guide: A Complete Resource For CKA Aspirants

 Kubernetes provides different ways to scale applications.
 You can use deployment objects and increase the number of replicas of your application.

-Horizontal Pod Autoscalers (HPAs) can also be used to increase the no. of replicas according to the application metrics
+Horizontal Pod Autoscalers (HPAs) can also be used to increase the number of replicas based on application metrics.

 TaskWorking With Horizontal Pod Autoscaler